 Linocut print of a Celtic flagship’s knot.
 Printed on 5.5 x 8.5 paper with orange ink.

-Linocut print of a simple, heart-based Celtic knot.
-Printed on 5.5 x 8.5 paper with teal ink.
+Celtic knot linocut print on 5.5 x 8.5 paper with green ink.

 Shout for Stout